HsnHmrc/SQL_Projects/README.md

 ## 📊 **Visualizations**

-👉 I leveraged **Power BI** to create interactive and meaningful dashboards for better understanding and analysis.
+👉 I shared some projects individually and also visualized them on **Power BI**.
+You can find their visualizations both in the project file I shared individually and in the **Power_BI_Projects*** repo.

 ### 💡 Note:
 Visualizations can also be replicated in **Excel**, but my preferred tool is **Power BI**.